sjsrey/stars/README.rst

 There is a bug with Tk under Mavericks resulting in slow updates of the views.
 Installing `Active Python <http://www.activestate.com/activepython>`_ is a work-around.

+The Tk bug has been fixed in Yosemite.

 Windows Notes
 -------------